nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `john` will match `John`, `a1234567x` will match `A1234567X`
 * Only the name or student id is queried.
 * The search by name supports partial word matching, but must be in chronological order e.g. `John` will match `Jonathan`.
 And `nathan` will not match with `Jonathan`.
-* The search by ID supports partial word matching, but must be in chronological order e.g. `A123` will match `A1234567X`.
-And `2345` will not match with `A1234567X`.
+* The search by ID supports partial word matching, does not need to be in chronological order e.g. `A123` will match `A1234567X`.
+And `2345` will match with `A1234567X`.
 * When querying student through name with multiple keywords, only names that match all will be returned. e.g. `Hans Bo` will return `Hans Bober`, `Hans Bober` and not `Hans Mayer`
 * When searching by both id and name, only ids and names that match both will be returned.